salmaghabri/PFA-wiki/content/Multitask learning for large-scale semantic change detection.md

 A well established family of change detection methods is change **vector analysis (CVA)**, considering the multispectral difference vector in polar or hyperspherical coordinates and attempting to characterise the changes based on the associated vectors at each pixel
 Change detection algorithms can  be split into
 1. supervised and unsupervised groups.
-2. pixel based and object based : attempts to identify whether or not a change has occurred at each pixel in the image pair, while the latter methods attempt to first group pixels that belong to the same object and use information such as the object’s colour, shape and neighbourhood to help determine if that object has been changed between the acquisitions
+2. pixel based and object based : the former attempts to identify whether or not a change has occurred at each pixel in the image pair, while the latter methods attempt to first group pixels that belong to the same object and use information such as the object’s colour, shape and neighbourhood to help determine if that object has been changed between the acquisitions
 ## Unsupervised methods
 - Many of these methods automatically analyse the data in difference images and detect patterns that correspond to changes .
 - Other methods use unsupervised learning approaches such as iterative training (Liu et al., 2016)